skrodahl/NewTon/releases/README.md

 Increment by 1 with each release.
 This bypasses browser and PWA service worker caching, ensuring the new code loads immediately on devices that have the Chalker installed.

+### Step 7 — Review `llms.txt`

+Review `llms.txt` for accuracy against the new release.
+AI services use this file to describe NewTon — outdated or missing information means wrong answers across every AI model.

+Check:
+- New features mentioned (e.g. new Analytics views, new deployment options)
+- Removed or changed features updated
+- Version-tagged features still accurate (e.g. "v5.0.3+" for Analytics)
+- "Do not invent" list still correct (no features listed that now exist)
+- Deployment options, environment variables, and privacy model current

+Not every release changes `llms.txt` — but every release should check.

+### Step 8 — Review help system

+Review `js/dynamic-help-system.js` for accuracy.
+The context-sensitive help (F1 / ℹ️ icon) describes features per page — new features should be mentioned, removed features should be cleaned up.

+Doesn't need to be 100% current with every release, but should be reviewed regularly — especially after adding new UI elements, buttons, or workflows that users might press F1 to understand.

 ---

 ## Beta Releases